oie-mines-paristech/ADEME_scenarios_premise/README.md

 ---------------------------
 The user can couple each French scenario with a global scenario (IAM) provided by premise.\
 The available IAM scenarios provided by premise can be explored [`here`](https://premisedash-6f5a0259c487.herokuapp.com/)\
 The choice of IAM scenario is under the responsability of the user of this repository.
-However, the authors advice to couple the scenarios with RCP 4.5 scenarios or with scenarios whose temperature increase are similar to RCP 4.5 scenarios.
+However, the authors highlight the fact that the impact results highly depends on the IAM scenario chosen.
+The authors advice to couple the scenarios with RCP 4.5 scenarios or with scenarios whose temperature increase are similar to RCP 4.5 scenarios, as these scenarios are probably the most representative of the current trends.

 Authors of this data package
 ----------------------------